jocelynthode/tomcat-native/README.txt

 Building
 --------

 To build the Java API.
-Note that Java 1.7 is required to build the Java API.
+Note that Java 1.8 is required to build the Java API.
 > ant

-To build the native part see jni/native/BUILDING (or native/BUILDING if you have a working copy of svn).
+To build the native part see native/BUILDING.

 Running the tests